 Note: Currently, due to the pandemic, the Commission is meeting virtually.
 The public is invited to log in and join these meetings as well.

 Upcoming Park Tucson Commission meetings:

-The Park Tucson Commission will meet on Tuesday, April 27, 2021, at 8:00am, virtually through Microsoft Teams.
+The Park Tucson Commission will meet on Tuesday, September 28, 2021, at 8:00am, virtually through Microsoft Teams.
+Click here for the meeting notice and agenda.

 The Park Tucson Commission Subcommittees have established standing meeting days and times:

-- The Business District Parking Subcommittee meets on the first Tuesday of each month at 8:30am.
-The next meeting will be held on May 4, 2021.
-Click here for the meeting notice and agenda.
+- The Business District Parking Subcommittee generally meets on the first Tuesday of each month at 8:30am.
+However, the next meeting will be held on October 12, 2021 at 8:30am.